Underdetermined Blind Identification via $k$-Sparse Component Analysis: RANSAC-driven Orthogonal Subspace Search: Introduction

-One of the key conditions on the deterministic SCA identifiability is the number of non-zero elements in each column of the source matrix, which hereafter is called sparsity level, $k$.
-Georgive \textit{et al.}~\cite{georgiev2005sparse} have shown that the lowest sparsity case corresponds to $k = m- 1$ in which the matrix identification is possible under the $k$-SCA identifiability conditions, where $m$ is the number of sensors.
-In spite of the explicit presented proof, the proposed UBI algorithm is general and implicit.
-Although several UBI algorithms have been proposed based on $k$-SCA conditions~\cite{theis2004robust,washizawa2006line,he2009k,yang2010blind,wen2014new,eqlimi2015multiple,he2016underdetermined}, they do not perform well if the columns of source matrix have the same sparsity levels.
-Most of these algorithms, however, are not robust to the noise which replaces inactive sources.
-However, a few approaches to improve the upper bound for maximum possible number of non-zero sources have been proposed by our group~\cite{eqlimi2015efficient,eqlimi2015multiple,eqlimi2019novel}, but the proposed algorithms are not robust to the noise and suffer from their dependence on multiple threshold definitions.
+One of the key conditions for deterministic SCA identifiability is the number of non-zero elements in each column of the source matrix, referred to as the sparsity level, $k$.
+It has been shown that the lowest sparsity case corresponds to $k = m-1$, where $m$ represents the number of sensors, enabling matrix identification under the $k$-SCA identifiability conditions~\cite{georgiev2005sparse}.
+Despite the explicit proof provided, the proposed UBI algorithm is characterized by its generality and implicit nature.
+While several UBI algorithms have been proposed based on $k$-SCA conditions~\cite{washizawa2006line,he2009k,wen2014new,eqlimi2015multiple,he2016underdetermined}, they do not perform well when the columns of the source matrix share the same sparsity levels.
+Additionally, most of these algorithms are not robust to noise that replaces inactive sources.
+However, we have proposed a few approaches to improve the upper bound for the maximum possible number of non-zero sources in previous works~\cite{eqlimi2015efficient,eqlimi2015multiple,eqlimi2019novel}.
+Nonetheless, these algorithms are not robust to noise and are dependent on multiple threshold definitions.

-Motivated by $k$-SCA theorem~\cite{georgiev2005sparse} and the mentioned shortcomings, in this paper we present an integrated, efficient, and straightforward algorithm for the small-scale UBI when $k = m-1$.
-In order to estimate the representative subspace of $k$-dimensional subspaces, i.e., the complement orthogonal subspace, we provide an algorithm based on Gram-Schmidt process and random sample consensus (RANSAC) method~\cite{fischler1981random} for both steps of the problem, i.e., estimating the underlying subspaces and identifying mixing matrix.
-Several simulation experiments have been carried out to show the effectiveness of this algorithm.
+Motivated by the $k$-SCA theorem~\cite{georgiev2005sparse} and the aforementioned limitations, this paper presents an integrated, efficient, and straightforward algorithm specifically designed for the small-scale UBI scenario when $k = m-1$.
+To estimate the representative subspace of $k$-dimensional subspaces, which corresponds to the complementary orthogonal subspace, we propose an algorithm that combines the Gram-Schmidt process and the random sample consensus (RANSAC) method~\cite{fischler1981random}.
+This algorithm effectively addresses both steps of the problem, namely, estimating the underlying subspaces and identifying the mixing matrix.
+We conducted several simulation experiments to demonstrate the effectiveness of our proposed algorithm.